Wednesday, October 21, 2009

 Together we all took the ferry over to Bygdøy and saw awesome viking ships at the Viking Ship Museum ("it houses three ships found in large burial mounds in the Oslo fjord region.
 The best-preserved Viking ships in existence, each contained a wealth of material, both decorative and utilitarian, dating back up to 1200 years").

-Norwegian folk museum.
+and the Norwegian folk museum.

 We also visited the Kon-Tiki museum.